SagyBle/shirly04/README.md

+Hi!
+Thanks for coming to see Shirly's code
+Shirly is the app that organize your friends music jam sessions from end to end.
+Soon you'll be able to use it with full Functionality.

 Link to current version of Shirly:

 **https://shirly04.netlify.app/
 **

 Updates:
+* Omer Yahalom amazing design is fully implemented!
-We are working on connecting the chords and lyrics data base to the app. it's almost here!
+* We are working on connecting the chords and lyrics data base to the app. it's almost here!

 Big thanks to **Omer Yahalom, Yuval (Biluli) Cohen, Noam Marko and Tamir Blecher.ֿ**